-- 1. The sender diagnostics can be reviewed periodically to check for any degradation of the tank senders.
-If a sender appears to be malfunctioning, reviewing the diagnostics should be the first step in the troubleshooting process. - 2.
+- The sender diagnostics can be reviewed periodically to check for any degradation of the tank senders.
+If a sender appears to be malfunctioning, reviewing the diagnostics should be the first step in the troubleshooting process.
+Note that there are no diagnostics for the battery voltage. - 2.
 There are two diagnostics for the senders: the signal power, and the sender height.